F.M. Kirby Neurobiology Center

 Executive Assistant to Kirby Center Director

 SJ provides executive administrative support to Dr. Clifford Woolf and his lab, including pre-award grant support.
-SJ also serves as a member of the research administration team and is responsible for generating the quarterly Kirby newsletter, scheduling the faculty lunch series, planning and executing Kirby-wide events, assisting other faculty with grant submissions, managing the departmental End Note library, and aiding Kirby fellows with their faculty job searches along with Dr. Mike Do.
+SJ also serves as a member of the research administration team and is responsible for scheduling the faculty lunch series, planning and executing Kirby-wide events, assisting other faculty with grant submissions, managing the departmental End Note library, and aiding Kirby fellows with their faculty job searches along with Dr. Mike Do.

 Email SJ Cunningham >